-The fawn shrugged then backed away heel to toe,
+The fawn shrugged backing away heel to toe,

-She wasn’t sure if Santa Claus was friend or foe.
+She wondered if Santa Claus was a friend or a foe.

-“Are you a names giver, because that’s what I need.
+“Are you the name giver, because that’s what I need.

-Santa patted her neck and fed her some grass.
+Santa patted her and fed her a clump of grass.

-But everyone knew Santa did not like her sass.
+But everyone knew Santa was not pleased with sass.

 “Easy, young one, there are things you must learn.